ncbi/pm4ngs/docs/source/index.rst

-cookiecutter-jupyter-ngs
+PM4NGS
 ===================================================================

-`cookiecutter-jupyter-ngs`_ was designed to generate a standard organizational structure for Next Generation Sequencing (ngs) data analysis.
+`PM4NGS`_ was designed to generate a standard organizational structure for Next Generation Sequencing (ngs) data analysis.
 It includes a directory structure for the project, several Jupyter notebooks for data management and  CWL workflows for pipeline execution.